 Ask your stylist for one of the following Microlink methods: Natural Beaded Row (NBR), Beaded wefts, Volume Wefts, Invisible

-Wefts, Hand tie Wefts, Beaded Wefts, Braidless sewin or Itip/I-tips/Itip Extensions
+Wefts, Hand tie Wefts, Beaded Wefts, Braidless sewin, Itip/I-tips/Itip Extensions or Tape in Extensions